AshCEM/odin-recipes/README.md

 # odin-recipes
 My Odin recipe list.
 This is a project derived from The Odin Project.
-Here I'm making a recipe list of what ever comes to mind, in this case it's pancakes.
-It's something I like to make on rare occasions and want to present the recipe to those interested!
+Here I'm making a recipe list of what ever comes to mind, in this case it's pancakes, hash browns, and sausage breakfast casserole.

 Ever wanted homemade fluffy pancakes made from scratch at home?
-Now here's your chance to make this fun little recipe from Preppy Kitchen!
+Maybe some hash browns on the side.
+Oh, how about a breakfast casserole.
+Now here's your chance to make these fun recipes from Preppy Kitchen!